 It’s also important to note that the hand-shaped sushi was Edo-style sushi as opposed to the box-shaped sushi, which was Osaka-style sushi.

-Naturally, these foreigners who had visited Japan recount their experiences to their family, friends and even strangers whether by bringing home a sample of sushi/sashimi or actually preparing and serving them as meals for their friends to sample.
+Naturally, these foreigners who had visited Japan recount their experiences with their family, friends, and even strangers.
+Some would bring home a sample of sushi/sashimi.
+Others would prepare and serve sushi so their friends and family could try these delicious dishes.

 On the other hand, Japanese communities that lived overseas also shared Japanese cuisines –including sashimi and sushi – to their non-Japanese neighbors and friends.